 Screen Printing

-If you’re looking for a high-quality print that will hold up wash after wash, then screen printing is the choice for you.
+If you’re looking for a high-quality print that will hold up wash after wash,

 Today screen printing is a popular and cost-effective option for creating bold, durable, and vibrant prints, especially for large quantities of items like t-shirts, hoodies, shirts, tea towels, tote bags and more.
 The process involves creating a stencil on a screen, placing it over the apparel, and using a squeegee to force ink through the stencil, transferring the design onto the fabric.